 Though it looks a tad odd at first, Mexican cuisine has its own rendition of the shrimp cocktail.
 It has many similarities to the American version, except it trades out the horseradish for hot sauce and really amps up the seafood flavor with clam juice.

-Entries tagged with 'Fiesta at Rick's'
+'Fiesta at Rick's' on Serious Eats

 This White Chocolate-Mezcal Ice Cream is a wonderful and cooling way to end a week of inspired recipes from Rick Bayless, and a flavor combination that I'm pretty sure only he could come up with.